 Figure 5.
-Vacant Units Held for Seasonal or Occasional Use, by County, 2000-2015 outside of Hawai'i, divided by the total number of titles registered during that period.
+Vacant Units Held for Seasonal or Occasional Use, by County, 2000-2015

 Source: Census 2000; ACS 1-yr. estimates 2005-2006; ACS 3-yr. estimates 2007-2008; ACS 5-yr. estimates 2009-2014

 In all, 6.3 percent of Hawai'i's housing units were non-primary residences in 2014.
 By comparison, the national average is about 2 percent.
 These figures suggest that external demand for housing units by non-residents creates a substantial set of housing units that are not available as part of the residential housing stock.
 The loss of those units from the residential stock decreases the elasticity with which supply can accommodate changes in demand.